JMPerez/jmperez.github.com/_posts/2010-09-22-tutorial-how-to-implement-bigpipe-using-asp-net-mvc-part-2.md

 title: 'Tutorial: Implementing Facebook''s BigPipe Using ASP.Net MVC - Part 2'
 date: 2010-09-22 19:34:36+00:00
 description: Build Facebook's BigPipe using C#.
 Source code to make pagelets and achieve delayed parallel execution in an ASP.Net MVC website.
+excerpt: Second part of the tutorial to Build Facebook's BigPipe using C#.
+Source code to make pagelets and achieve delayed parallel execution in an ASP.Net MVC website.
 tags:
   - asp net mvc
   - bigpipe